hdilab/library-chatbot/data/nlu.md

 - how can a guest use the library
 - how can a community visitor use the library
 - how can an alumni use the library
+- can a guest enter the library
+- can guests use the library
+- are guests allowed to use the UTA library
+- guests use the library

 ## intent:guest_visitor_alumni_wireless_internet
 - Can a guest use the wireless